wheelercj/chriswheeler.dev/content/posts/getting-started-with-git-and-github.md

 ## collaborating

-When you are working with others on a project and you're about to start work on a new feature or other change, follow these steps to prevent changes from being lost:
+When you are working with others on a project and you're about to start work on a new feature or other change, here's one of several ways to prevent changes from being lost:

 1. Use `git pull`.
 2. Create a new branch with a descriptive name and checkout the branch.